Hortensjaa/dungeon-codingame/README-INIT.md

 --- content under this line has minimal chance and is more my idea to develop project further into standalone game
 - More advanced stats and types of enemies and player like HP, ATK etc.
 - Collecting items that boost those stats
+- Doors and keys, doors that only opens form one side (can be added in generator)

 ## Part 1: AI4Games PCG project
 The project will be the contribution to CodinGame to take advantage of provided system of testing many agents on different levels.